snpsuen/K8s_Load_Balancing/README.md

 <pre>
-Actually, we can do one better by latching on directly to the KUBE-SVC chain for a Cluster-IP service
+Actually, we can do one better by latching on directly to the KUBE-SVC chain for a Cluster-IP service.

 1. Suppose quick-web is deployed only as a Cluster-IP type service to start with.